 * 2 c. toasted, chopped pecans, divided

-Several Master Gardeners requested the recipe for Heavenly Cake, a sheet cake with pineapple, at our May Plant Swap.
+Several Master Gardeners requested the recipe for Heavenly Cake, a sheet cake with pineapple, that was provided by Trisha Williams at our May Plant Swap.

 1/2 total batter from a yellow cake mix, mixed according to box directions